Thinking Beyond Borders

 A tax non-resident taxpayer is any individual who is not a resident in accordance with the RS PIT law.

 There is no threshold/minimum number of days that exempts a person from the requirement to pay PIT and file tax returns.
 If a person qualifies for relief pursuant to an applicable double tax treaty, no PIT liabilities or PIT filing obligations arise.
 In the FBiH/RS, the PIT trigger point arises simultaneously with the payment of income, and not the recharge of costs.

-The following types of income are subject to PIT: income realized through dependent activity (i.e. employment), independent activity, property and property rights, capital investment, and others.
+The following types of income are subject to PIT: income realized through dependent activity (i.e. employment), independent activity, property and property rights, capital investment, participation in giveaways and games of chance and others.
 For extended business travelers, the types of income that are generally taxed are employment income and all related benefits-in-kind.

-The PIT rate in both the FBiH and the RS is 10 percent.
+The PIT rate in the FBiH and RS is 10 percent.

 SSC in the RS amount to 33 percent, all of which is withheld from salary.

 The existence of a totalization agreement between BiH and the home country of an expatriate may have a bearing on SSC liabilities.